charliewright/charliewright.github.io/_posts/2014-04-12-HackPrinceton.md

   creditlink: http://texturelovers.com
 ---

-I went to [HackPrinceton](http://hackprinceton.com) hackathon the weekend of March 28-30 at Princeton University.
+I went to [HackPrinceton](http://hackprinceton.com) the weekend of March 28-30 at Princeton University.
 A hackahon is a all-night Computer Coding contest where you try and make something to impress judges, pad your resume and get street cred.
 I hit up Yale Hacks in Connecticutt in the fall and had limited success, but I learned a lot.
 I was inspired by the hacker culture, and was impressed by the people.
 These folks have a lot of passion, skills and are willing to share it with you.

 <br>

 Since then, I have had a desire to improve.
 In the past months, I have upgraded my programming skills, and have immersed myself in the hacker world.
-I read hacker news, talk startups with my friends, listen to the Silicon Real podcast, and get my hands dirty with code at any opportunity.
+I read hacker news, talk startups with my friends, listen to the [Silicon Real](http://www.siliconreal.com) podcast, and get my hands dirty with code at any opportunity.

 ###Back to the Hackathon